DannyLe1234/Research-on-Factors-Influencing-Statistics-Students-Engagement-in-Extracurricular-Activities/README.md

 - sta304_analysis.Rmd	: the code for the entire study.

-- STA304 Survey - Google Forms.pdf: The survey form used for data collection.
+- Google Form Survey: The survey form used for data collection.

 - Cleaned data file